 Both of these breeds created the small Molossian (Southern European, Ancient Greek) Dog we all know and love today, the French Bulldog (hint the ratter dogs from Paris, and the bulldogs from England).

-The dogs were developed originally for hunting vermin throughout the households of the esteemed community members of England which could afford them.
+The dogs were developed originally for hunting vermin throughout the households of the esteemed community members of England who could afford them.

-Eventually, their adorable demeanor promoted them to become fashionable must-have throughout the world.
+Eventually, their adorable demeanor promoted them to become fashionable must-haves throughout the world.

 England breeders began to create the Toy Bulldog and ship them around the world to foreign homes willing to pay for a little ball of wrinkly joy.